Firepower (pinball)

-Design and layout
+Design

-It was the first pinball machine to use an EPROM chip.
+It is the first pinball machine to use an EPROM chip.

-Firepower was the first solid-state electronic pinball to feature 3-ball Multi-Ball, as well as "Lane Change."
-This allows the player to control the lamps of the topmost rollovers utilizing the right flipper button.
+Firepower is the first solid-state electronic pinball to feature 3-ball Multi-Ball, as well as "Lane Change."
+This allows the player to control the lamps of the rollovers using the right flipper button.

 The machine would "queue" scores and then catch up with rewarding points if necessary.